How does the funding for Move On When Reading work?

 How do I become MOWR – ADE Connect participant?

 Step 1: Before Move On When Reading can be accessed by anyone, they must create an account in ADEConnect.

 - Your account permissions in ADE Connect are controlled by your ADE Connect Entity Administrator

 - Entity Administrators should have received an email from Arizona Department of Education inviting them to set up their accounts in ADE Connect, if they had previous roles as SAIS and/or Common Logon coordinators.

 - If they haven’t had previous administrative roles with state systems, and/or haven’t received any communication regarding ADE Connect, then they should contact ADESupport and request an Entity Administrator account in ADEConnect for administering permissions for Move On When Reading.

 - Entity Administrators must obtain training and support to use ADE Connect

-Step 2: Once an Entity Administrator is set up for any entity in ADEConnect, that school or district may have their Entity Administrator add users and start assigning roles for Move on When reading.
+a.
+Step 2: Once an Entity Administrator is set up for any school/district in ADEConnect, that school or district may have their Entity Administrator add users and assign roles for Move On When Reading.